jimkay001/CourseraCleaningDataProject/README.md

 ```

 We only need the second column, which contains the names of the measurement columns.
-This data is stored in the measurement_colnames variable.
+This data is stored in the measurement_colnames variable which is used later in
+the extractData function.

 ```
 measurement_colnames <- features[,2]